finos/datahub/docs/DeveloperGuide.md

 title: Developer Guide
 ---

-The following guide give you a deeper dive about the structure of DataHubsource code and its design philosophy, and explain how to customize DataHubCore by adding your own generator.
+The following guide give you a deeper dive about the structure of DataHub source code and its design philosophy, and explain how to customize DataHub by adding your own generator.

 - [Source code structure](#source-code-strcture)
 - [Setup local development environment](#setup-local-development-environment)